sarthtalati/v1.1-API-Documentation/source/includes/_transaction.md

 * **Not-interested Transactions**: Transactions made by customers who are not interested to register into your organization’s loyalty program.
 These transactions are also considered as anonymous transactions.

-Transactions are again classified into two types:
+Transactions are again classified into the following types:

 * **Regular**: Normal transactions made at the PoS.
 Regular transactions could be loyalty, non-loyalty and not-interested.
 * **Return** : Transactions that are returned at the PoS.
 Return transactions need an identifier reference.
 Hence, only loyalty and non-loyalty transactions can be returned through APIs.
 See Transaction Return API for more details.
+* **Mixed**: A transaction that involves both regular and return is termed as mixed transaction.

 The transaction entity contains all the necessary APIs to manage transactions and retrieve transaction details.
-The transaction entity stores regular/return transactions, points/coupons redeemed against transactions, retro transactions (converting not interested transactions to loyalty), and custom fields.
+The transaction entity stores regular/return transactions, points/coupons redeemed against transactions, retro transactions (converting not interested transactions to loyalty), extended fields, and custom fields.

 <aside class="notice">
-Note: Custom fields are additional fields created in InStore to capture a specific information from customers.
-For example, favorite color, birthday, favorite brand etc.
+Extended fields and custom fields in transactions are used to capture additional information of a transaction or transaction line-item.
+The extended fields are predefined defined in the system with specific values, whereas, custom fields can have any name and value as required for the org.
 </aside>